Our Mission and Vision

 Daily Structure & Class Size

 Our staff follows a defined schedule each day for all ages full of creative, high-interaction, fun-filled activities.
-Class size is small to ensure that each child receives the individual attention he/she needs, with each class having a lead and assistant teacher.
+Class size is small to ensure that each child receives the individual attention they need.
+Every classroom has a lead teacher and assistant teacher.

 Our Spiritual Approach